Tuesday, October 22, 2024

 ¹It is not that he doesn't want us to enjoy and appreciate his creation.
 He absolutely does.
 But when the pursuit of the pleasures in this life become greater than our pleasure in God, we actually lose in the long run and miss out on the greatest pleasure of all; knowing and walking with God.

-The best thing God can do for us is not make our circumstances better or easier but to deepen our walk with him and our joy in Him.
+The best thing God can do for us is deepen our walk with him and our joy in Him, not necessarily make our circumstances better or easier.

 Saturday, September 14, 2024